Anish-Sethi-12122/py-dbms-cli/README.md

   - CSV
   - JSON
 - **Predictable UX**
-  - Default `exports/` directory if path is omitted
+  - Default `exports/` directory if path is not provided.
   - Timestamped filenames
 - **Quoted paths supported**
-  - Spaces in file paths work correctly
+  - Spaces in file paths work correctly (as path parsing is implemented using `shlex` library).
 - **Non-fatal by design**
-  - Export errors never crash the session
+  - Export errors give a graceful reason for error, and never crash the session

 ---